-1-28-20 Inflation excerpt from the complete economic report – Construction Analytics 2020 Construction Economic Forecast – Jan 2020
+1-28-20 This original post, Inflation excerpt from the complete economic report – Construction Analytics 2020 Construction Economic Forecast – Jan 2020

 The level of construction activity has a direct influence on labor and material demand and margins and therefore on construction inflation.

 Nonresidential buildings inflation, after hitting 5% in both 2018 and 2019, is forecast for the next three years to fall from 4.4% to 3.8%, lower than the 4.5% average for the last 4 years.